Learning from Neighbors about a Changing State: How good is information aggregation in equilibrium?

+The bad-aggregation result as stated applies to exactly homogeneous signal types only.
+In fact, in finite networks we need sufficiently heterogeneous signals to avoid bad learning outcomes; this is illustrated in Appendix \ref{OA-subsec:Villages}.
+In Section \ref{sec:welfare} we discuss the welfare implications of this failure of aggregation.

-As a consequence of Theorem \ref{thm:DiverseSignals} and Proposition \ref{thm:NondiverseSignals}, we can give an example where making one agent's private information less precise helps all agents. \begin{cor} There exists a network G and an agent $i\in G$ such that increasing $\sigma_{i}^{2}$ gives a Pareto improvement in equilibrium variances. \end{cor} To prove the corollary, we consider the complete graph with homogeneous signals and $n$ large.
-By Proposition \ref{thm:NondiverseSignals}, all agents do substantially worse than perfect aggregation.
-If we instead give agent $1$ a very uninformative signal, all players can anti-imitate agent $1$ and achieve nearly perfect aggregation.
+As a consequence of Theorem \ref{thm:DiverseSignals} and Proposition \ref{prop:NondiverseSignals}, we can give an example where making one node's private information less precise helps all agents. \begin{cor} There exists a network $G$, a vector of signal precisions $\bm{\sigma}$, and an agent $i\in G$ such that increasing $\sigma_{i}^{2}$ yields a Pareto improvement at the unique equilibrium. \end{cor} To prove the corollary, we consider the complete graph with homogeneous signals and large $n$.
+By Proposition \ref{prop:NondiverseSignals}, all agents have non-vanishing aggregation errors.
+If we instead give agent $1$ a very uninformative signal, all players can anti-imitate agent $1$ and achieve vanishing aggregation errors.
 When the signals at the initial configuration are sufficiently imprecise, this gives a Pareto improvement.
+There are also examples where severing links in the observational network can yield a Pareto improvement, as reported in an earlier version of the present paper \citep*{WPversion}.